This document outlines the general troubleshooting steps and solutions for known issues for the Safer Badgers app.

 You may also want to confirm that you have the most updated version via the App Store or Google Play Store.

 !
-IMPORTANT: Before you uninstall your app, you must save your QR code as described in Safer Badgers - Encryption Keys and Secret QR code.
+IMPORTANT: Before you uninstall your app, you must save your COVID-19 Private Key as described in Safer Badgers - COVID-19 Private Key.

 !
-Your QR code contains your testing and health history.
-This information will be lost if you do not save your QR code prior to uninstalling your app.
+Your COVID-19 Private Key contains your testing and health history.
+This information will be lost if you do not save your COVID-19 Private Key prior to uninstalling your app.

 !
-We do not store your QR code, testing history, or health history on our server.
+We do not store your COVID-19 Private Key, testing history, or health history on our server.
 We will not be able to retrieve it for you.

 It's important to keep your Safer Badgers app updated.
 To find the version within the app, go to Settings and scroll to the bottom.